hollimey/portable-info-structures/final-overview/code/readme.md

     - _pip install flask pandas requests_
 11. Run the application.
     - _flask run_
 12. Navigate to the link provided in your Command Prompt.
-From there you can view the date and manurally refresh the page to see if any new real-time updates have occurred.
+From there you can view the data and manurally refresh the page to see if any new real-time updates have occurred.